Mwangangi/webiste-subscriptions/README.md

 - Run migrations to generate database tables for all created Models

-- Run these commands to generate queue table in database
+- Run these commands to generate queue table in database if not already generated
 ```
 php artisan queue:table
 ```